hasl-sensor/integration/README.md

 - timeleft: Show as SL real time with minutes instead of time

-- adjust_time: Calculate time left adjusted to last update (used in conjunction with timeleft)
+- adjust_times: Calculate time left adjusted to last update (used in conjunction with timeleft)

 - hide_departed: This can hide already departured